 Students cannot sit quietly and later complain about not having input into an assignment or project.
 In addition, when a group member is not cooperating or is disruptive, the rest of the group must be encouraged to report this fact to the instructor.
 The issue of a disruptive or uncooperative student must be addressed immediately.

 Effective cooperative learning groups will be rewarded

 A good grade is not a reward for cooperation.
 Cooperation may not always lead to high grades, but the groups who do cooperate effectively should be rewarded in some other way such as with some prize or recognition.
 However, try not to turn it into a competition.
 Each group’s work and cooperation should be judged on their own merit rather than in comparison with the outcomes of other groups.

 You may discover other points to discuss with the class prior to beginning a cooperative learning strategy for an assignment or project, but try using these guidelines as a start.
 In addition, at the end of any cooperative group learning experience, allow the students to give feedback related to the improvement of the group’s functioning and performance.
 What could have been done differently?
 What have they learned from the experience?
 Basically, each student or group should give a short recap of the experience they had working with their peers.

 Cooperative Learning Works!

 Research has shown that effective cooperative learning helps to produce higher achievement, increased retention, greater intrinsic motivation, positive relationships among students, higher self-esteem, greater social support, better attitudes toward teachers and much more.

-Finally, Learn Bright offers numerous opportunities for your students to practice cooperative learning strategies through a wide range of lessons in all subject areas.
+Finally, Learn Bright offers numerous opportunities for your students to practice cooperative learning strategies through a wide range of lessons and videos in all subject areas.
 Cooperative learning still works if it is implemented effectively in the classroom.